 Tendons are soft tissues that support and stabilize your joints.
 Repetitive movements can inflame the tendons and cause joint pain.
 By minimizing inflammation, joint injections allow your tendons to heal.

-Joint injections typically require fluoroscopic guidance to inject the treatment into your area of pain.
-A fluoroscopy is a real-time X-ray that allows Dr. Johnson to precisely inject your anti-inflammatory medication.
+Joint injections typically require ultrasound guidance to inject the treatment into your area of pain.
+An ultrasound is an imaging tool that allows Dr. Johnson to precisely inject your anti-inflammatory medication.
 He offers localized anesthetics to reduce your pain and ensure you remain comfortable throughout treatment.
 The entire procedure takes less than 30 minutes.

 You may feel substantial pain relief immediately after a joint injection, primarily due to the anesthetic.
 As the anesthetic wears off, your joint may feel sore and stiff.
 These side effects usually last for a few days before your anti-inflammatory corticosteroid starts to work.
 Over the coming weeks, you should regain range of motion in your affected joint with minimal pain.